sndsgn/colors-hsla/README.md

 View the project page at [http://sndsgn.github.io/colors-hsla/](http://sndsgn.github.io/colors-hsla/ "I ported clrs.cc by @mrmrs_")

-View the original page by mrmrs at [https://github.com/mrmrs/colors](https://github.com/mrmrs/colors)
+View the original COLORS project by mrmrs at [https://github.com/mrmrs/colors](https://github.com/mrmrs/colors)

 ## clrs.cc by mrmrs ported to HSLA.
 More intuitive color choices than the current web defaults.